Stravaig-Projects/Stravaig.ShortCode/README.md

 * `ShortCode.Use<TGenerator>()` sets the random generator to use. `TGenerator` can be:
   - `GuidCodeGenerator`: The code is a hashed form of a GUID
   - `RandomCodeGenerator`: The code is generated from the `Random` class.
-  - `CrytographicallyRandomCodeGenerator`: The code is generated using a cryptographic strength random number generator.
+  - `CryptographicallyRandomCodeGenerator`: The code is generated using a cryptographic strength random number generator.

 ## Setting up Short Codes with Microsoft's Dependency Injection